dd32/td-gh-ex/readme.txt

 Please note that changing the colors of the theme can affect accessibility.

 == Change log ==
+Version 2.0, 2015-05-21
+Fixed a bug where the example highlights were showing even if the highlights had been edited.
+Added options to display pages as separate sections of the front page.
+Added an additional template that you can use with the new page sections if you want to use a static front page.
+Added an option to replace UPPERCASE with Capitalized.
+This setting can be found under accessibility.
+Added support for Jetpack testimonials.
+Increased the width of pages and posts (when the meta is hidden).
+Added an option to change the Call to Action background color.
+The header now has no forced height and will instead fit your content.
+Fixed html errors and a bug with comments and avatars.

+Updated documentation and language files, and added attribution for Sela WordPress theme by Automattic, for help with testimonials :)

 Version 1.9, 2015-05-15
 Added new settings to help you position the header background image.
 Added a new landing page template that only displays the header ( Note: this template does not display your page content).